PerifaCon

 PerifaCon, also informally called Comic Con da Favela (Favela Comic Con), is a comic book event held since 2019 in São Paulo with a focus on reaching mainly the public from the outskirts of São Paulo, who are hardly able to participate in large events such as CCXP due to cost and distance.

 The name PerifaCon merges the terms "Perifa", slang for periferia, and "Con", which refers to comic cons.
 Periferia can be literally translated as "suburb", but in Brazilian Portuguese the term is used mainly for the areas of the metropolitan regions with the highest index of poverty and also for the favelas.

 History

 The idea for PerifaCon emerged in September 2018 in a group of seven young black people from the periferia: Andreza Delgado, Igor Nogueira, Mateus Ramos, Matheus Polito, Luíze Tavares, Gabrielly Oliveira and Pedro Okuyama.
-The initial objective was to bring the experience of participating in a comic con to people who don't have access to these kind of event.
+The initial objective was to bring the experience of participating in a comic con to people who don't have access to this kind of event.

 After six months of meetings, the organizers managed to get investors and sponsors, in addition to widespread media coverage, especially due to the unique nature of the project.
 There was even an advertising agency that was interested in buying the event, but the group responsible for PerifaCon insisted on keeping the event as an independent initiative.
-Most of the value for the event came through crowdfunding.
+Most of the value of the event came through crowdfunding.